mrousavy/react-native-nearby-api/README.md

 - Add `NSBluetoothPeripheralUsageDescription` to the Info.plist
 - Add `NSMicrophoneUsageDescription` to the iOS project's Info.plist _if using audio_

+> Important: Ask for Bluetooth permissions first using react-native-permissions!

 ```javascript
 import NearbyApi from 'react-native-nearby-api';